getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

 }
 ```

-1. All we're doing in this function is:
+1. What we're doing in this function is:

     1. Parsing a token from the JSON data.
     2. Checking to see if the token is a JSON Boolean.